-Description: Students will continue to develop Algebra and Geometry skills.
-Core Connections Algebra is the first course in a three-year sequence of College Preparatory Mathematics high school courses that starts with Algebra I and continues through Algebra II.
-It aims to deepen and extend student understanding built in previous courses by focusing on developing fluency with solving linear equations, inequalities, and systems.
+Description: Big Ideas Algebra I aims to deepen and extend student understanding built in previous courses by focusing on developing fluency with solving linear equations, inequalities, and systems.
 These skills are extended to solving quadratic equations; exploring linear, quadratic, and exponential functions graphically, numerically, symbolically, and as sequences; and by using regression techniques to analyze the fit of models to distributions of data.
-This course is designed to prepare students for the next high school level course, which is Geometry.